OWASP/raider/docs/overview/glossary.rst

   Finite state machine
-    A mathematical model of computation abstracting a process that can be only in one of a finite number of *states* at any given time.
+    A mathematical model of computation abstracting a process that can be only in one of a finite number of :term:`States
+    <State/Stateful>` at any given time.
 Check the `Wikipedia article
     <https://en.wikipedia.org/wiki/Finite-state_machine>`_ for more
-    information, since it explains this better than me anyways.
+    information.

   State/Stateful
     A system is described as *stateful*, if it is designed to remember